 Also, while not a one-to-one replacement, The Brightline Train will most likely not have Disney cartoons, or automatic luggage retrieval and delivery.
 This train to Disney Springs will allow you to load your luggage, have a fancy seat to sit in, and not have to deal with Orlando traffic all on your own.
 So that’s a godsend.
 And since the train is dropping you at Disney Springs, you can tentatively start your Disney Arrival Day there.
 IF you can figure out the luggage situation.

-When will the Brightline Train Station in Orlando Complete?
+When will the Brightline Train Station in Orlando be Complete?

 The Brightline Train Orlando Station was set to complete at the end of 2022, but may now be pushed back.
 The new rail will Officially connect the Orlando International Airport to the east Florida coast rail line.

-When will the Brightline Train Station to Disney Springs Complete?
+When will the Brightline Train Station to Disney Springs be Complete?

-The Brightline Station connecting Disney Springs and the Orlando International Airport was originally set to complete sometime in 2024.
-Now delayed until 2026.
+The Brightline Station connecting Disney Springs and the Orlando International Airport is delayed until 2026.

 How To Get from Disney Springs Station to Your Disney Resort